-\paragraph{Position encoding functions.} A straightforward approach for representing geolocations involves using analytical transformations to convert 2D or 3D coordinate inputs into higher-dimensional vectors while ensuring that the resulting embeddings preserve the geographical distances between locations.
-For instance, Space2Vec \cite{space2vec_iclr2020} encodes locations using sinusoid functions with different frequencies in a 2D Euclidean space.
-Extending from 2D space, Neural Radiance Fields (NeRF) \cite{nerf} encodes continuous 3D coordinates via Fourier input mapping.
-To further account for the Earth's spherical geometry, Sphere2Vec \cite{mai2023sphere2vec} and Siren \cite{siren} introduce specialized position encoders designed to capture spherical distances between coordinates.
-The position encoders are typically followed directly by a neural network, which is trained in a supervised manner on task-specific datasets.
+\paragraph{Position encoding functions.} A straightforward way to represent geolocations is to analytically map 2D/3D coordinates into higher-dimensional vectors that preserve geographical distances.
+Space2Vec \citep{space2vec_iclr2020} encodes locations using multi-frequency sinusoid functions in a 2D Euclidean space.
+Neural Radiance Fields (NeRF) \citep{nerf} encodes continuous 3D coordinates via Fourier input mapping.
+To model Earth's curvature, Sphere2Vec \citep{mai2023sphere2vec} and Siren \citep{siren} use position encoders that capture spherical distances between coordinates.
+These learning-free position encoders are typically followed by a neural network, trained in a supervised manner on task-specific data.

-\paragraph{Self-supervised location representation pretraining.} To reduce reliance on heavily labeled data, which is both scarce and costly to obtain, and to leverage the abundance of unlabeled geo-tagged and satellite images \cite{yin2019-gps2vec,yin2021-gps2vec+,yeh2020economic}, self-supervised pretraining methods have emerged for location representation learning.
-Contrastive Spatial pretraining (CSP) \cite{mai2023csp} learns location embeddings from unlabeled imagery using a contrastive objective.
-CSP is pretrained, fine-tuned, and tested on the same datasets (i.e., iNat2018 \cite{van2018inaturalist} and fMoW \cite{christie2018functional}), without demonstrating generalizability to other tasks.
-SatCLIP \cite{klemmer2025satclip} and GeoCLIP \cite{geoclip} both pretrain location encoders via contrastive learning on coordinate-image pairs to generate global location embeddings.
-Their primary differences lie in the architectures of their location and image encoders, as well as the pretraining datasets used.
-Although existing location-based pretraining methods excel in enabling global-scale embedding queries, they fail to incorporate other geospatial modalities beyond images and overlook crucial factors, such as human activities, that are essential for learning general-purpose location representations.